juxor/afaq/markdown/append1310.md

 ## 10.3 Was laissez-faire capitalism stable?

-&gt; Firstly, we must state that a pure laissez-faire capitalist system has not existed.
-This means that any evidence we present in this section can be dismissed by right-libertarians for precisely this fact -- it was not "pure" enough.
-Of course, if they were consistent, you would expect them to shun all historical and current examples of capitalism or activity within capitalism, but this they do not.
-The logic is simple -- if X is good, then it is permissible to use it.
+> Firstly, we must state that a pure laissez-faire capitalist system has not
+> existed.
+This means that any evidence we present in this section can be
+> dismissed by right-libertarians for precisely this fact -- it was not "pure"
+> enough.
+Of course, if they were consistent, you would expect them to shun
+> all historical and current examples of capitalism or activity within
+> capitalism, but this they do not.
+The logic is simple -- if X is good, then
+> it is permissible to use it.
 If X is bad, the system is not pure enough.

 However, as right-libertarians **do** use historical examples so shall we.
-According to Murray Rothbard, there was _"quasi-laissez-faire industrialisation [in] the nineteenth century"_ [**The Ethics of Liberty**, p.
+According to Murray Rothbard, there was _"quasi-laissez-faire industrialisation [in] the nineteenth century"_ [ **The Ethics of Liberty** ,
+p.
 264] and so we will use the example of nineteenth century America -- as this is usually taken as being the closest to pure laissez-faire -- in order to see if laissez-faire is stable or not.

 Yes, we are well aware that 19th century USA was far from laissez-faire -- there was a state, protectionism, government economic activity and so on --